Iseedead/todolistme/README.md

 ## Tests for ToDoListMe
-Gruping Allure Reports into htmp page that opens automatically
+Grouping Allure Reports into html page that opens automatically

 `allure serve <relative path to folder>`